 What is the Raspberry Pi 400?

-The most significant difference between the 400 and other Raspberry Pis is the form factor.
-Inspired by Amigas and ZX spectrums, it’s a full computer within a keyboard that you plug into a monitor (or a TV if you like).
+Raspberry pis are small, lightweight, single-board computers that run Linux.
+However, the 400 differs significantly from other Raspberry pis in form.
+Inspired by Amigas and ZX spectrums, the Raspberry pi 400 is actually a full computer within a keyboard that you plug into a monitor (or a TV if you like).

 Here are some of the features of the Raspberry Pi 400:

 - Broadcom BCM2711 quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.8GHz

 - Dual-band (2.4GHz and 5.0GHz) IEEE 802.11b/g/n/ac wireless LAN

 - 2 × USB 3.0 and 1 × USB 2.0 ports

 - 2 × micro HDMI ports (supports up to 4Kp60)

 - 5V DC power (USB)